infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 	* The guidelines cover reintegration back into families of origin and do not coverplacement into alternative care or new families through adoption or similar practices.
 	* **Definition of Reintegration**: “The process of a separated child making what is anticipated to be a permanent transition back to his or her family and community (usually of origin), in order to receive protection and care and to find a sense of belonging and purpose in all spheres of life.”

+## Why is reintegration/restoration so important?
+- According to a manual on the guidelines for institutional childcare in Ethiopia, reintegration is crucial in
+	* preventing the various psycho-social problems that arise among children due to deprivation of familial care
+	* facilitating conditions for the assimilation of children with their parents and/or members of extended family and promote their all rounded development
+	* creating opportunities for children in which they can learn familial and social values and norms living with their parents and/or members of the extended family; and
+	* supporting parents and/or members of extended families to re-assume their responsibility to cater for their children.

 # Key principles governing restoration interventions
 According to a guideline document on global restoration practices, we need to keep these principles in mind while designing an effective reintegration policy.